MicrosoftDocs/sdk-api/sdk-api-src/content/traceloggingprovider/nf-traceloggingprovider-traceloggingcustom.md

 TraceLogging events do not use custom serializers and should not use TraceLoggingCustom.
 General-purpose ETW decoders do not support fields that use custom serialization and will typically treat the fields as TDH_INTYPE_BINARY.

-TraceLoggingCustom can be specified with 5, 6, 7, or 8 parameters.
-If a
-parameter is not specified, a default will be used.
-For example, `TraceLoggingCustom(&x.data, sizeof(x.data), p, (schema), cbSchema)` is equivalent to
-`TraceLoggingBinary(&x.data, sizeof(x.data), p, (schema), cbSchema, "&x.data", "", 0)`.

 Decoders should access TraceLoggingCustom serialized fields using the TDH APIs.
 The TRACE_EVENT_INFO structure returned by TdhGetEventInformation will contain